Deploy Your AI Agent to Any Channel — Website, Voice, Telegram, ChatGPT, Claude & CLI

 Channel 4: ChatGPT (Custom GPT)

-Custom GPTs don’t support MCP servers directly.
-Instead, they use OpenAPI schemas to define the tools (called “Actions” in ChatGPT’s terminology).
+If you or your customers already use ChatGPT, you can make your agent available as a Custom GPT.
+Custom GPTs use OpenAPI schemas to define tools (called “Actions”).
 Second Brain OS generates this schema for you automatically.

 Setup: